iali17/gazprea-ourapplestory/tests/input/fail/README.md

          In this test case, the user is trying to add a char and an integer, which is invalid so it returns the error above.

+Test Case: errorTupleAssTest.in
+Outcome: This test case checks python style tuple assignment between different types using a tuple.

+	 - Type error: Cannot convert between char and int on line 8

+	 In this test case, the user is trying to assign to a character an integer, which is invalid so it returns the error above.

+Test Case: constTest.in
+Outcome: This test case checks if a user is trying to assign to a const type

+	 -Assertion `!var->isConstant()' failed.

+	 In this test case, the user is trying to assign to a const type, which is invalid so it returns the error above.